TU Delft OPEN Policies

 1.5.
 Royalties and, other author and reviewer incentives

-- The incentives of TU Delft OPEN are based on reputation, community building and exposure.
-There are no financial rewards for authors publishing via TU Delft OPEN.
+For that reason there are no financial rewards for authors publishing via TU Delft OPEN.

 1.6.
 Article Types